react-melon/melon-svg-icon/readme.md

 ### Meta

-We supplies a `icons.json` which lists all the icon names.
+We provide a `icons.json` which lists all the icon names.

 ### Develop